Answer: You have several options available to you, each with their own advantages. They are:

 Answer: You have only one option — a checkride.
 The FAA refers to this as a "reinstatement."
 In most areas, this means a ride with your local FAA inspector, but some flight standards district offices (FSDOs) have authorized designated examiners to handle reinstatements.
 The good news is that you don't need to take a knowledge test, and one ride will suffice to renew all the ratings listed on that expired flight instructor certificate.

-Answer: The regulation does not require you to attend an airplane or helicopter FIRC program.
-You may attend any FIRC program and renew all the ratings on your flight instructor certificate.
+Answer: You may attend any FIRC program and renew all the ratings on your flight instructor certificate.

 Answer: That option still exists but is not formally recognized in the regulations.
 An FAA inspector may renew your flight instructor certificate based on his or her personal knowledge of you as a flight instructor.
 You may, however, find inspectors reluctant to exercise this option.